 Introduces psychology theories related to the teaching and learning processes and applications in instruction, curriculum and educational settings.
 Surveys student developmental stages, individual differences, personality, and attitude on the learning and educational experience.
-(Ten hours of field observational experience required.)
-PREREQUISITE: COM 113 3 Credits
+(Ten hours of field observation experience required.)
+PREREOUISITE: ENG 113, EDU 213 3 Credits